Oaklight/argo-openai-proxy/README.md

-  --port PORT, -p PORT  Port number to bind the server to --verbose, -v         Enable verbose logging, override if `verbose` set False in config --quiet, -q           Disable verbose logging, override if `verbose` set True in config --edit, -e            Open the configuration file in the system's default editor for
+  --port PORT, -p PORT  Port number to bind the server to --verbose, -v         Enable verbose logging, override if `verbose` set False in config --quiet, -q           Disable verbose logging, override if `verbose` set True in config --real-stream, -rs    Enable real streaming, override if `real_stream` set False or omitted in config --edit, -e            Open the configuration file in the system's default editor for
                         editing
   --validate, -vv       Validate the configuration file and exit